CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/AdvancedRules/VisionAndLight.md

 # Vision and Light

-In the context of role-playing games, the ability of a character to see is crucial for various tasks.
+The ability of a character to see is crucial for various tasks.
 These tasks include identifying threats, locating hidden items, attacking enemies, and directing spells, among others.
-The character's visibility can be significantly impaired by darkness or any other factors that obscure vision.
+A character's visibility can be significantly impaired by darkness or any other factors that obscure vision.

+## Vision Obscurement

 There are different levels of obscurity that a given area can have, ranging from light to heavy.

-## Vision Obscurement

 ### Unobscured